What is flatfoot reconstruction?

 Complication rates for flatfoot reconstruction are low.
 However, the procedure carries the risks of any surgery, including infection, bleeding, blood clots, nerve or blood vessel damage, and anesthesia-related problems.
 Other complications include a failure of the bones or the surgical wound to completely heal.

 Sometimes, a patient may be bothered by the hardware left in the foot to stabilize the bones.
 If this occurs, it is usually possible to remove the hardware after healing is complete.

 In many cases, flatfoot can be corrected by nonsurgical treatment, especially when detected early.
 Types of nonsurgical flatfoot treatment include:

-- Rest and immobilization – Decreasing or completely stopping any activities which aggravate the arch of the foot can help the healing process tremendously.
+- Rest and immobilization—Decreasing or completely stopping any activities that aggravate the arch of the foot can help the healing process tremendously.
 Total bed rest is sometimes required to allow the correction of flatfoot.

-- Orthotic – An insole can be added to your shoe for arch support.
+- Orthotic inserts—An insole can be added to your shoe for arch support.

-- Orthopaedic footwear – A leg brace or orthopaedic shoe may be recommended by your doctor to reduce pressure and impact on the affected foot.
+- Orthopedic footwear—A leg brace or orthopedic shoe may be recommended by your doctor to reduce pressure and impact on the affected foot.
 Protecting your foot and ankle from further use can allow the arch and surrounding ligaments to heal properly.

-Since there are many different causes of flatfoot, the types of flatfoot reconstruction surgery are best categorized by the conditions:
+Since there are many different causes of flatfoot, the types of flatfoot reconstruction surgery are best categorized by the original condition: